|

 - African or Middle Eastern settings.

-- In fact, scrub Nazis altogether.
-We’re not interested in Nazis, neo-Nazis, Nazis in frozen storage, Nazis being created in test tubes, or anything with Hitler still alive, cloned or reborn.
+- Nazis, neo-Nazis, Nazis in frozen storage, or anything with Hitler still alive, cloned or reborn.

 - The Cold War.